leobz/Crypto_Skills/README.md

 MY_HOST: "deploy_domain_who_is_going_to_be_requested_by_the_open_node_webhook"
 ```

 You can obtain an API key by signing up for an account on OpenNode.
+See [open node documentation](https://developers.opennode.com/docs/creating-a-charge)

 4. Start the server by running the following command: